 First-time FLC Conference Assistance Awards

 The Ridge League of Cities will award up to four (4) $1000 Conference Scholarships for municipal officials to attend their first Florida League of Cities Annual Conference.
 The goal of the Conference Scholarship is to allow an elected official from the RLC membership an opportunity to attend the conference and help in defraying cost.
 Scholarships are first offered to elected municipal officials, then to appointed municipal charter officers (managers, assistant managers).
 For more information, click here to learn more.
-Application period opens in May 2023.
+Application period now open.

 Nettie Draughon Municipal Official of the Year